ncm2/ncm2/README.md

 ### Experimental hacking

 Note that there's some hacking done in NCM.
-It uses a per 30ms timer to detect changes even popup menu is visible, instead of using the `TextChangedI` event, which only triggers when no popup menu is visible.
+It uses a per 30ms timer to detect changes even popup menu is visible, as well as using the `TextChangedI` event, which only triggers when no popup menu is visible.
 This is important for implementing the async architecture.
 I'm hoping one day neovim will offer better option rather than a timer or the limited `TextChangedI`.

-Deoplete and YCM are mature, they have tons of features I'm not offering currently, which should be considered a main difference too.

 ## FAQ